JerichoFletcher/mechanical-warfare/README.md

 - New turrets as a mean of defense against the new enemies
 - 4 challenging campaign zones with new environment tiles

+### Supported Languages:
+- English

+Feel free to write a translation issue if there's wrong translation(s) or if you want to create another bundle file.

-Please be aware that _this mod is still under heavy development._ Expect more features to be added regularly!
+###### Please be aware that this mod is still under heavy development.
+Expect more features to be added regularly!

 Cheers,
 [JerichoFletcher](https://bit.ly/JF_IG) & GlennFolker